ocupop/dartlang.org/src/install/mac.md

 $ brew install dart
 {% endprettify %}

-If you use Dart for web development work, we recommend that you also install Dartium and Content Shell:
+If you use Dart for web development work, you should also install Dartium and Content Shell:

 {% prettify shell %}
 $ brew tap dart-lang/dart